 Working abroad sounds like an adventure to many people.
 However, it requires thorough preparation, starting with a successful job application.
 Work in Canada requires more than just the obvious Canadian cover letter and Canada resume writing and translation to English or French.

 You will face issues that probably did not even cross your mind when you become interested in employment in Canada.
 Do not underestimate the influence a job search in Canada can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Your Canada resume must be in one of the official languages: French or English, depending on the company and its location.
 In general, the language of the resume should be the same as the language of the job posting.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online resume should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 In Canada, the term resume is used instead of a CV.
 In short, you can turn an updated CV into a resume.
 The resume is a Canada-style CV, which details the most recent job first and highlights the main aspects of your career.
 It is less structured, in a narrative style and shorter than a CV.
 It is also more subjective.
 If you are applying for international jobs, you may need to submit a Curriculum Vitae (CV) instead of a resume.

-The Internet is the main source for jobs in Canada.
-Most Canada employers accept computer applications.
+The Internet is the main source of jobs in Canada.
+Most Canadian employers accept computer applications.
 However, you should be aware that such an electronic resume does not look the same as a standard printed one.